 Sustainable Landscapes.
 Energy Conservation.
 Community

-The Conservation Assistance Program (CAP) provides incentives for
+Incentives.
+The Conservation Assistance Program (CAP) provides

-or condo association involved with this new program!
+civic, homeowners or condo association involved with this new program!

 Energy Audit.
 Have a certified energy auditor